Tŝideldel First Nation

-The Tŝideldel First Nation is the band government of the Tsi Del Del subgroup of the Tsilhqot'in people, located in the Chilcotin District in the western Central Interior region of the Canadian province of British Columbia.
+Tŝideldel First Nation is the band government of the Tsi Del Del subgroup of the Tsilhqot'in people, located in the Chilcotin District in the western Central Interior region of the Canadian province of British Columbia.
 It is a member of the Tsilhqot'in National Government.

 The Tŝideldel First Nation reserve community and offices are located on the main reserve, Redstone Reserve.
 (Redstone is a literal translation of the Tsilhqot'in Tsi Del Del) The nearest post office is Chilanko Forks.
 It also includes smaller reserves around Redbrush and Puntzi Lake.

 Chief and Councillors

 As of 10 January 2018, Otis Guichon Sr. is the current chief.

 History

 Local oral histories are confident that the Tŝideldel First Nation was originally given a reserve at the mouth of the Alexis Creek (i.e. somewhat to the west of the town of Alexis Creek); the band was later moved to a less advantageous position at the Redstone Reserve.